 Another option that we need to cite here is the Analog HD.
 You can get 720p resolution with your existing analog system without having to rewire coaxial cables (you can just reuse them to get 720p resolution).

-Ultimately, we’ll explain how Solink—our cloud video surveillance system—helps you increase the capabilities of either DVR or NVR without incurring high costs.
+Ultimately, we’ll explain how Solink—our cloud video security system—helps you increase the capabilities of either DVR or NVR without incurring high costs.

 Let’s get started!